Consumer Medicine Information (CMI)

 Be careful driving, operating machinery or doing jobs that require you to be alert

-until you know how BRETARIS affects you.
+until you know how BRETARIS GENUAIR affects you.

-and your vision has returned to normal.
+cleared and your vision has returned to normal.

 Tell your doctor or pharmacist as soon as possible if you do not feel well while you